anantacloud/Axio-Docs/docs/organization/create-environment-ui.md

 <h2>What Happens Next?</h2>

 <p>
-After creating the Workspace:
+After creating the Environment:
 </p>

 <ul>

     <li>
-        The Workspace becomes available under the selected Project.
+        The Environment becomes available under the selected Workspace.
     </li>

     <li>
-        You can create one or more Environments.
+        You can deploy one or more Infrastructure Stacks.
     </li>

     <li>
-        Configure credentials and policies.
+        Manage environment-specific configurations and credentials.
     </li>

     <li>
-        Deploy and manage application resources.
+        Isolate deployments for development, staging, or production.
     </li>

     <li>
-        Collaborate securely with your team.
+        Enable secure collaboration across deployment environments.
     </li>

 </ul>